net-lisias-kspu/ContractConfigurator/2-Parameters/VesselParameterGroup-Parameter.md

 #### VesselParameterGroup
 The VesselParameterGroup parameter is used to group several child vessel parameters together.
 It can also be used to specify a duration for which the parameters must be true, and will track across non-active vessels.
-Note that when not used with a VesselParameterGroup parent parameter, the other vessel parameters on this page will only work with the active vessel.
+Note that when used without a VesselParameterGroup parent parameter, vessel parameters will only track the current active vessel.

 ```java
 PARAMETER